 When the policy becomes effective, USCIS asylum officers will explain the new process to arriving noncitizens once determined to have a credible fear of persecution, including providing information regarding appropriate documentation the noncitizens may provide to help establish their eligibility for release.

 What is parole?

 Parole is an administrative measure used by DHS to temporarily authorize the release of a noncitizen into the United States.
-Parole is not a lawful admission or a determination of a noncitizen’s admissibility, and can be conditioned upon such terms as the posting of a bond or other guarantee.
+Parole is not a lawful admission or a determination of a noncitizen’s admissibility and may be conditioned upon such terms as the posting of a bond or other guarantee.

 What is credible fear?

-This is a term from section 235(b) of the Immigration and Nationality Act that refers to a threshold determination by a USCIS asylum officer or an immigration judge, upon review, that takes into account the credibility of the noncitizen’s statements regarding his or her fear of persecution or torture and other pertinent facts to determine whether there is a significant possibility that the noncitizen could establish eligibility for asylum or other forms of humanitarian immigration protection.
+This term from Section 235(b) of the Immigration and Nationality Act refers to a threshold determination by a USCIS asylum officer or an immigration judge, upon review, that takes into account the credibility of the noncitizen’s statements regarding his or her fear of persecution or torture and other pertinent facts to determine whether there is a significant possibility that the noncitizen could establish eligibility for asylum or other forms of humanitarian immigration protection.